tpusmb/lei-ihm_video_mapping/README.md

 #### Py audio

  You will need pyaudio.
-If you use a python version > 3.6 install with apt (pip not work for 3.7 python)
+If you use a python version > 3.6 install with apt (pip doesn't work for 3.7 python)

     sudo apt install python-pyaudio python3-pyaudio

 or this if fail

     sudo apt install portaudio19-dev
     sudo apt install python-all-dev python3-all-dev